-Family Child Care Training
+Child Care Training

-Family Child Care Training serves those persons who, in their own home, care for other people's children.
-The basic 15 hours of training covers the essentials of operating a successful business and providing highquality child care.
+Child Care Training serves those persons who care for other people's children.
+The basic 15 hours of training covers the essentials of operating a successful business and providing high-quality child care.
 Advanced workshops focus on additional skill development, including those that will lead to national accreditation.
 This program is part of the national Family to Family Initiative of the Mervyn Foundation.